UserArham/Windows-XP-Simulator-2026-Update/README.md

 Specifically:

 - No Win32, .EXE, or MSI applications can be runned
-- No Windows system APIs are implemented
+- Some Windows system APIs are implemented, but not fully
 - No application compatibility layer is provided
 - No virtualization or emulation technology is used